Being Consistently Profitable in Forex & CFD Trading - a Myth or a Reality?

 And you only need a couple of swings."

-If you overlay that same principle to Forex and CFD trading, it is still sound.
-The bottom line is, the trader doesn't need to make a lot of trades, just making the right ones is enough.
-By the time you come to trading with a Live account, you should have a strategy with preset specific conditions for entering trades.
+Although Warren Buffett was referring to long-term investing (such as stocks), If you apply that same principle to Forex and CFD trading, it is still sound.
+The bottom line is this: the trader doesn't need to make a lot of trades, just making the right ones is enough.
+By the time you decide start trading with a live account, you should have a strategy with preset specific conditions for entering trades.
 Simply follow your own strategy – and don't trade when you shouldn't.

 In practice, however, taking high leverage is still common for beginner traders who are tempted by maximising their potential profits, but instead maximise their actual loss.